 Swapping legacy software for an IBM Cloud Pak that your IT team can easily configure, deploy and manage is certainly appealing.
 Cloud Paks can be deployed on-premise or in the cloud, giving companies control over how their infrastructure of the future will look and function.

 There are certainly initial cost savings, but this needs further evaluation before contracts are signed.
 While initial costs appear lower, OEM contracts invariably usurp a huge amount of a company’s IT budget over time.

 More and more companies are deciding to engage third-party software support to cut fixed annual costs in half while also freeing up internal resources.
 Gartner and Forrester consistently back third-party support – particularly support driven by IBM product experts – as a viable alternative to IBM.

-Since Cloud Paks are vendor-agnostic when it comes to the cloud, businesses aren’t bound to their first (migration?
-IBM Cloud Pak?) option.
+Since Cloud Paks are vendor-agnostic when it comes to the cloud, businesses aren’t bound to their first migration option.
 The container is built on Red Hat OpenShift, so its management runs through the Kubernetes open-source platform.
 Companies can start with IBM’s private cloud and move on to AWS or Azure if they find better price points, without risking disruption to system uptime.